castorini/anserini/docs/experiments-msmarco-v2.md

 # Anserini: BM25 Baselines for the MS MARCO V2 Collections

-This guide presents information for working with the MS MARCO V2 passage and document test collections, available [here](https://microsoft.github.io/msmarco/TREC-Deep-Learning.html).
+This guide contains instructions for running baselines on the MS MARCO V2 passage and document test collections, available [here](https://microsoft.github.io/msmarco/TREC-Deep-Learning.html).
+Note that Pyserini provides a [comparable guide](https://github.com/castorini/pyserini/blob/msmarco-v2/docs/experiments-msmarco-v2.md), so if you don't like Java, you can get the same results from Python.

 If you're having issues downloading the collection via `wget`, try using [AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10).
 For example, to download passage collection: